williamholland/gimp-scriptfu-examples/README.md

 file I _think_ it only exposes `re-match`, which you can learn to use by looking at the example included here.

+# Installation

+For me scripts need to go into `~/.config/GIMP/2.10/scripts/`

 # Testing Checklist

 * does it work when no image is open?